There are essentially two types of land trusts:

 - Conservation trusts, which acquire and protect open space and agricultural land; and

 - Community Land Trusts, which tend to focus more on housing and community development.

-Missoula and the surrounding areas have a number of conservation trusts to protect open space and agricultural land, but only the North Missoula Community Development Corporation uses the Community Land Trust – it specifically exists to create and maintain permanently affordable housing in Missoula.
+Missoula and the surrounding areas have a number of conservation trusts to protect open space and agricultural land, but the North Missoula Community Development Corporation is the only Missoula-area Community Land Trust – it specifically exists to create and maintain permanently affordable housing in Missoula.
 There are many benefits to having a Community Land Trust in a community.
 These include: